Unplanned Maintenance

 Transitioning from Reactive to Preventive Approaches

 Making the shift from reactive firefighting to proactive maintenance doesn't happen overnight.
-But that said, it’s one of the smartest moves an operation can make.
-Let’s take a look at how successful organizations make the transition.
+But it's one of the smartest moves an operation can make.

 Start with Equipment Criticality Analysis

-Not every asset needs the same level of attention.
+Not every asset needs the same attention level.
 Some failures are inconvenient.
 Others bring production to a standstill.
-This is where a criticality analysis comes in.
+Criticality analysis asks:

 • What happens if this asset fails?